-- All of the current tenants will be able to remain in their units until October 22, 2020, regardless of when their current lease ends (assuming they remain in good standing). - The property owner will waive the tenants' obligation to provide a 30-day moveout notice. - The second/final portion of the TRAO payment will be made when tenants provide documentation of a replacement rental, or move out, whichever is earlier. - ARWS has been hired (a company that provides services similar to AutoTemp) to provide one-on-one assistance for housing searches.
-ARWS hosted a meeting at the site on February 6, 2020 to let residents know about the one-on-one assistance and hosted office hours on-site on February 13 and February 23 (and scheduled for February 27) for residents to drop in for assistance.
-ARWS is also available to provide assistance by appointment. - Income eligibility will be increased by \$5,000 above 120 percent of AMI.
+- All of the current tenants will be able to remain in their units until October 22, 2020, regardless of when their current lease ends (assuming they remain in good standing). - The property owner will waive the tenants' obligation to provide a 30-day moveout notice. - The second/final portion of the TRAO payment will be made when tenants provide documentation of a replacement rental, or move out, whichever is earlier.

-- Eligible households with special circumstances will receive an additional \$5,000 in assistance. - At the applicant's request, ARWS sent a letter to residents providing information about affordable housing programs in Mountain View and nearby cities.
+- ARWS has been hired (a company that provides services similar to AutoTemp) to provide one-on-one assistance for housing searches.
+ARWS hosted a meeting at the site on February 6 and February 11, 2020 to let residents know about the one-on-one assistance and hosted office hours on-site on February 13, February 23, and February 27 for residents to drop in for assistance.
+ARWS is also available to provide assistance by appointment. - Income eligibility will be increased by \$5,000 above 120 percent of AMI. - Eligible households with special circumstances will receive an additional \$5,000 in assistance on top of the original special circumstance payment of \$3,398. - At the applicant's request, ARWS sent a letter to residents providing information about affordable housing programs in Mountain View and nearby cities.
 ARWS also sent a letter providing information about a new housing assistance program offered by the Housing Industry Foundation.
 The new program is designed to match working families and individuals with below-market-rate units.
-This information will be resent in April, six months prior to the final move-out date.
+ARWS sent a follow-up letter to all tenants in early May with the housing assistance and BMR program information.